Graphic: RFDS crew standing in front of aircraft

-The Mount Gambier Patient Transfer Facility - the first of its kind in regional South Australia - has commenced operations.
+The RFDS Mount Gambier Patient Transfer Facility – the first of its kind in regional South Australia – has completed its first 100 days of service to the community.

-More than 800 South East individuals and businesses donated almost $400,000 cash and in-kind services to the Royal Flying Doctor Service's first Patient Transfer Facility in regional South Australia, located at Mount Gambier.
+More than 800 South East individuals and businesses donated over $400,000 cash and in-kind services to help the RFDS create the first Patient Transfer Facility in regional South Australia.

 RFDS crews land twice a day in South Australia’s South East region – at least once a day at Mount Gambier Airport – to airlift residents and tourists to one of Adelaide’s major hospitals for life-saving care or specialist medical treatment.